-Completion of the official leave of absence process allows students continued access to their university email account and Bruindata.
+Completion of the official leave of absence process allows students continued access to their University email account and MyGFU.
 Students remain admitted to their original program of study and are not required to be readmitted through the Admissions Office (unless exceeding the allowable time limits for a leave of absence for their program).
-Students are able to return to coursework following an official leave of absence but may be required to submit notification or documentation to the registrar's office.